Bilingual and multicultural wedding planning

 There is nothing worse for a shy person to be honoured and asked to be a celebrant, and being afraid to fail the mission in front of everyone.

-If you use a friend’s help for translating guests’ speeches, make sure he/she has the schedule and know exactly when he/she is needed.
+Also, be sure that your celebrant has the schedule and knows exactly when he/she is needed.

 Do you have friends and family members that live in different countries, perhaps even on different continents?
 You plan a destination wedding and want to find out more about weddings in Paris?

 Feel free to book your complimentary consultation with me here.